jasbach/HN_UNet_Autosegmentation_Tool/README.md

+**Note**: This branch of the repository is retained to capture the state of the app at the time of publication of our manuscript in BMC Radiation Oncology.
+The only further updates to this branch will be bugfixes as they arise.
+Active development of the app will continue on other branches.

 # HN_UNet_Autosegmentation_Tool
  Accessible tool for using U-Net to run automatic segmentation on head and neck CT images for clinical use.